leios/scripts/IFS2/IFS2.md

 So that's what we did.

 We ended up having to do some fancy bit logic to get our bits to act as trits, but it all worked out in the end.
-This was largely developed by Kroppeb on stream.
+The final circuit is shown here and was largely developed by Kroppeb on stream.
-ADD MORE!

 After we created a trit number system for the triangle, we then did the same for the square to create this animation and called it quits.
+In general, if you use a bijective, base n number system, you should be able to do a BFS of a full n-ary tree.
+The neat thing about this particular case is that now the memory footprint grows linearly with the number of levels, not exponentially with the number of elements.
+Admittedly, the computation required for each point goes way, way up, but that'sa fair price to pay for minimizing memory.
-As a note, this animation is way, way less interesting than the triangle.
+As a note, I *think* this is the minimum amount of space necessary to do a BFS of an n-ary tree without resorting to DFS shenanigans.
-Where is the self-similarity?

-It's there, but we have to restrict it a bit before going further, so it's a topic for another video for now.
+Feel free to discuss this further in the comment section or on discord!

 I very rarely show my process here on YouTube and instead leave that for twitch.
 If you are interested in more videos like this, please let me know!
 This particular animation incorporated Tree Traversal, Huffman Encoding, bit logic, and Iterated Function Systems, which are all topics we have covered in the past and are both on YouTube and the algorithm archive.
-We have done a bunch of tricky animations over the years, which have lead to some pretty interesting discussions and community interactions, so I have a lot of material to work with here.
+We have done a bunch of tricky animations over the years, which have lead to some pretty interesting discussions and community interactions, so I have a lot of material to work with here if you want more videos of this type.

 Anyway, that's all for now.
 Twitch, discord and GitHub sponsors links are all in the description.
 I decided for GitHub sponsors instead of Patreon for 2 reasons:
 1. Github will match any contributions, so if you pledge $1 to the algorithm archive, you are actually providing $2.
 2. This is a programming project and I want to reflect that and support the open source ecosystem in the best way I can.

 I am not asking you to donate, but if you like the content, please consider it!
 Thanks again for watching, and I'll see you next time!